BroadbandForum/obuspa/QUICK_START_GUIDE.md

 * `--disable-bulkdata` - Removes Bulk Data Collection

 #### Using CMake tool

+Please note that cmake is not the preferred build system for OBUSPA.
+The autotools based build system is better maintained and contains more features.

 ```
 $ cd obuspa
 $ cmake -B build_folder -S .